 - a.
 For all Programs: Students that do not meet the criteria for academic performance leading to dismissal (see section 3 below), but who have not maintained satisfactory academic performance are placed on probation and do not go through the Progression Committee.
 The criterion for academic performance leading to probation is as follows: - i.
-For the BSN program: Any student who earns a single grade of "WF," "D," or "F," will be placed on probation for the following term and remain on probation until they are in good academic standing. - ii.
-For DNP and certificate programs: Any student who earns a grade of "WF" or "C" will be placed on probation for the following semester and will remain on probation until they are in good academic standing.
+For the BSN program: Any student who earns a single grade of "WF" or "D" in a single semester will be placed on probation for the following term and remain on probation until they are in good academic standing. - ii.
+For DNP and certificate programs: Any student who earns a grade of "WF" or "C" in a single semester will be placed on probation for the following semester and will remain on probation until they are in good academic standing.